Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-proof-point/essay.md

 # South Korea as a Current Institutional Proof Point

-**National dictionary publication, current institutional use, and why Korea matters now**
+**National dictionary publication, current institutional use, and why Korea matters**

-This entry is the second major anchor of the `Sutton SignWriting Evidence and Adoption` series.
+This entry is the second major anchor of *Sutton SignWriting Evidence and Adoption*.

 South Korea should not be treated as only a vague international example in SignWriting conversations.